f5devcentral/access-labs/class1/module1/lab01.rst

       |                      | Admin Password              |  admin                           |
       +----------------------+-----------------------------+----------------------------------+

       ..
 Note:: If you choose to use a pool you can create the pool as you create the AD object.
+You can also choose to use Direct which allows you to only use one server.
 Go back and click create to see what this looks like.

       |adpool|